Tsegaye/prime-sum/README.md

 prime-sum
 =========

-Prime sum off all primes below 2 million
+Prime sum of all primes below 2 million.
+Anyone with a better algorithm? contribute.